mochimilk/tangerine-sunshine/_posts/2020-05-07-other-people-literary-magazine.md

 ---
 ## Objective

 The objective of this project was to create a website for Other People Literary Magazine.
-As the creative co-director, I also had the task of leading a team of designers and developers to build it.
+I also had the task of leading a team of designers and developers to build it.
 In having a team of students that would eventually graduate and go off start adulting, we needed to be mindful of making a site that could easily be passed onto others.

 ## Role

-As the creative co-director, I oversaw and developed the **UX/UI design**, **frontend development**, as well as designed the overall **brand/identity** of Other People.
+I oversaw and developed the **UX/UI design**, **frontend development**, as well as designed the overall **brand/identity** of Other People.

 ## Brainstorming